maximilianh/acgi/README.md

    password for the unlock command is 'acgi' without quotes ctrl-a ctrl-d

-# do not forget this! otherwise the client can't connect to the GETH instance
+do not forget this - otherwise the client can't connect to the GETH instance:

     chmod a+rw /home/ubuntu/.ethereum/testnet/geth.ipc

 sendVar.js : template to send the transaction, string is marked with %s